 We are not repeatedly funded (only once till now).
 None of the co-founders belong to the IIM-IIT breed.
 Perhaps most importantly, we have not been in the red EVER.
-This company was started with an investment of 12,000 rupees and we haven’t made our 120 crores yet but that 12,000 rupees has got it’s fair share of returns.
+This company was started with an investment of 12,000 rupees!
+We haven’t made our 120 crores yet but that 12,000 rupees has got it’s fair share of returns.

 Following the rules I grew up with, when I started my company, I was very clear that it needed to be my source of income.
 No decision was made for cosmetic reasons.
 It had to make sense to the bottom line.
 Clients were taken if the pricing made sense.
 We did do work at rock bottom prices to build a portfolio but the volume justified the pricing then.
 Admittedly, I don’t have a tech company.
 The rules for a service based business are different but the employees working with you must grow and my partners and investor MUST not lose any money.

-Everyday, we do take risks that we hope will pay off but never has a decision been taken to ‘look bigger’ or for the press.
+Everyday, we take risks that we hope will pay off but never have we taken a decision to ‘look bigger’.
 In September 2016, we got funded.
 I wanted to increase the pace of my growth and an external infusion was needed.
 During the very painful negotiations, I very clearly told my investor, we will not make you 15x in 2 years on your investment but I will make you 3-4x in that time.
 Following the investment and subsequent expansion, I am VERY proud to say that I will pay my investor his first dividend in April.

 It was at the dinner table with my investor (at the closing) that my father (who by the way completely disapproved of me bringing in an equity partner) asked me “When do you stop being a start-up?”.
 Almost immediate was my reply “Papa – we were never a start-up.
 We were and always will be a business.”